-Item No. Newly issued/revised/amended standards and interpretations Effective date announced by the International Accounting Standards Board (IASB) 1 IFRS 10 "Consolidated Financial Statements" and To be determined by the amendments to IAS 28 "Investments in Associates and Joint International Accounting Ventures" - Sale or Contribution of Assets between an Standards Board (IASB) Investor and its Associate or Joint Venture 2 Amendments to IFRS 17 "Insurance Contracts" January 1, 2023 3 Classification of liabilities as current or non-current January 1, 2024 (amendments to IAS 1) 4 Lease Liability in a Sale and Leaseback (amendments to IFRS January 1, 2024 16) 5 Contractual non-current liabilities (amendments to IAS 1) January 1, 2024
+Effective date announced by the Item International No. Newly issued/revised/amended standards and interpretations Accounting Standards Board (IASB) 1 IFRS 10 "Consolidated Financial Statements" and To be determined by amendments to IAS 28 "Investments in Associates and Joint the International Ventures" - Sale or Contribution of Assets between an Accounting Investor and its Associate or Joint Venture Standards Board (IASB) 2 Amendments to IFRS 17 "Insurance Contracts" January 1, 2023 3 Classification of liabilities as current or non-current January 1, 2024 (Amendments to IAS 1) 4 Lease Liability in a Sale and Leaseback (Amendments to January 1, 2024 4 IFRS 16) January 1, 2024 L 5 Contractual non-current liabilities (Amendments to IAS 1) January 1, 2024

-(1) IFRS 10 "Consolidated Financial Statements" and amendments to IAS 28 "Investments in Associates and Joint Ventures" - Sale or Contribution of Assets between an Investor and its Associate or Joint Venture
+IFRS 10 "Consolidated Financial Statements" and amendments to IAS 28 "Investments in Associates and Joint Ventures" - Sale or Contribution of Assets between an Investor and its Associate or Joint Venture

-This plan addresses the acknowledged inconsistency between the requirements in IFRS 10 "Consolidated Financial Statements" and IAS 28 "Investments in Associates and Joint Ventures," in dealing with the loss of control of a subsidiary that is contributed to an associate or joint venture.
+This plan addresses the acknowledged inconsistency between the requirements in IFRS 10 "Consolidated Financial Statements" and IFRS 28 "Investments in Associates and Joint Ventures," in dealing with the loss of control of a subsidiary that is contributed to an associate or joint venture.
 IAS 28 requires that the share of gains or losses should be eliminated in the way of downstream transactions when non-monetary assets are contributed in exchange for an equity interest in the associate or joint venture.
-IFRS 10 requires a full gain or loss should be recognized on the loss of control of a subsidiary.
+IAS 10 requires a full gain or loss should be recognized on the loss of control of a subsidiary.
 The Amendments limit the above-mentioned requirements in IAS 28, a full gain or loss should be recognized in accounting for the sale or contributions of assets that constitute a business, as defined in IFRS 3.
 The Amendments also revise the requirement in IFRS 10 that the gains and losses resulting from the sale or contributions of subsidiaries that do not constitute a business between an investor and its associate or joint venture, as defined in IFRS 3, should only be recognized to the extent of the share not attributable to the investor.